jeanGeorge/icd-projeto/README.md

 # Project - Introduction to Data Science - UFMG - 2021/01

-Work of the discipline Introduction to Data Science, taught in 2021/01 in the Information Systems course at the Federal University of Minas Gerais (UFMG).
+Work of the discipline Introduction to Data Science taught in 2021/01 in the Information Systems course at the Federal University of Minas Gerais (UFMG).

 ## Goal
 To provide an overview of suicide rates in countries during the period from 1986 to 2016.